 - In-person training for your health department’s accreditation coordinator;

 - Site visit, including a comprehensive review of your health department’s operations against the national accreditation standards by a team of peer review experts

 - Annual quality improvement guidance and support for 5 years

 - Identified opportunities for improvements to help your health department better serve its population

 Payment of Fees

 PHAB understands that health department budgets are strained now more than ever.
 In order to ensure cost does not become a barrier to qualified health departments seeking and earning accreditation, PHAB has developed a variety of flexible ways for health departments to pay their fees.

-- Health departments can pay in multiple year increments (see below)
+- Health departments can pay in one, three, or five year increments (see below).